THOMASELOVE/432-quizzes-2024/quiz2/README.md

 # Quiz 2 materials for 432 Spring 2024

+## If changes are necessary...

+Dr. Love will email them to you, and post them here.

-## Everything you need is available NOW.
+## All Five Things you need ares available NOW.

 1. The [Google Form Answer Sheet](https://bit.ly/432-2024-quiz2-answer-form) for Quiz 2 will be found at <https://bit.ly/432-2024-quiz2-answer-form>.
 It will open at 5 PM on Thursday 2024-04-18.
     - All of your answers must go into that sheet, which will close **15 minutes** after the Quiz deadline on the [Calendar](https://thomaselove.github.io/432-2024/calendar.html).